Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 * How To Create Icon Buttons : [Here](https://www.w3schools.com/howto/howto_css_icon_buttons.asp)
 * How can I randomly select an item from a list? for the MyBookLog goal statement form / dropdown reading level [Here](https://stackoverflow.com/questions/306400/how-can-i-randomly-select-an-item-from-a-list)
 * HTML textarea tag [Here]https://www.w3schools.com/tags/tag_textarea.asp
+* How to use $set for the goal statment [Here](https://docs.mongodb.com/manual/reference/operator/update/set/)
+* How do I partially update an object in MongoDB so the new object will overlay / merge with the existing one [Here](https://stackoverflow.com/questions/10290621/how-do-i-partially-update-an-object-in-mongodb-so-the-new-object-will-overlay)

 5. Sign up / Log in / Log out
 * Code Institute task's manager project : [Here](https://github.com/Code-Institute-Solutions/TaskManagerAuth)